sider/sider-docs/tools/css/scss-lint.md

 ## Getting Started

-To start using SCSS-Lint, you do not need to prepare particular settings or files.
+To start using SCSS-Lint, enable it in [Repository Settings](../../getting-started/repository-settings.md).

 ## Configuration via `sideci.yml`

-Here are example settings for SCSS-Lint.
+Here are example settings for SCSS-Lint:

 ```yaml:sideci.yml
 linter: